collaborativebioinformatics/PRS_Aggregation/README.md

 This project provides a framework to **summarize, visualize, and explore overlap among multiple PRS** using harmonized data from the PGS Catalog.

-Specifically, we:
+Specifically,our project contains three main part:

-- Build a wrapper pipeline to summarize SNP- and gene-level information across multiple PRS
+- Build a wrapper pipeline ***PRS Profiling*** to summarize SNP- and gene-level information across multiple PRS.
+And visualize using Upset Plot.
-- Generate summary statistics (e.g. number of SNPs per PRS, shared variants)
-- Visualize overlaps using UpSet plots
-- Enable interactive exploration of SNPs and genes in genomic context
+- Enable a interactive tool ***PRS Locus Viewer*** exploration of SNPs and genes in genomic context
+- Establish an represetation tool ***PRS Federated Presentations*** to visualize PRS scores across ancestry and different locations.

 ## Key Features